 Ghoul and Skull Troopers

-I’ve grouped these together because they were both special Halloween skins, and both very simple to boot: one was a bit of face paint and ripped clothes, the other a skeleton suit.
-But there was something about that simplicity that just worked.
-Plus, they now feel like rare, prestige pieces because they haven’t appeared on the store in a long time.
-You probably won’t get a chance to grab either one until at least October when the pumpkins come out, but keep your eyes peeled just in case.
+I’ve grouped these together because they were both special Halloween skins: one was a bit of face paint and ripped clothes, the other a skeleton suit.
+You probably won’t get a chance to grab either one until at least October, though, when the pumpkins come out.

 This is a cartoony version of Sun Wukong, a monkey king from Chinese mythology, and Epic did a great job making him feel over-the-top while still capturing his animal side.
-You’ll find plenty of bling all over this outfit, and the giant gold shoulder pads wouldn’t look out of place on a World of Warcraft dwarf.
-Some skins have one centrepiece item that stands out, but Wukong looks consistently excellent from head to toe.
-Great beard, too.
+You’ll find plenty of bling all over this outfit, with giant gold shoulder pads wouldn’t look out of place on a World of Warcraft dwarf.

 After Epic made an unofficial homage to Baba Yaga named the "Reaper," they eventually got to utilize Keanu's actual likeness for the follow-up.
 Nothing strikes fear in your enemies quite like action cinema's current darling.